de-id/control-agent-demo/README.md

 speak: (type: 'text', 'input': '[your-text-here]') => void;
 toggleMicState: (mute?: boolean) => void;
 interrupt: ({ type }: { type: 'text' | 'audio' | 'click' }) => void;
+enableInterruptOption?: ['text', 'audio', 'click'],
 ```

 - speak - make the agent say something.
 - toggleMicState - mute or unmute the user's mic (toggle if no new state is provided)
 - interrupt - interrupt the agent's current video stream
+- enableInterruptOption - enable the interrupt option for the agent.
+The options are: Audio, Text, and Click.
+By default, all three options are enabled.